metamath/metamath-website-scripts/mirrors.md

 Once installed, set up your system to periodically (say 1/hour) run rsync over ssh to acquire the update.
-Your command would probably look like this (replace FQDN with yours):
+Your command would probably look like this (replace each FQDN with yours, e.g., `cn.metamath.org`):

 ~~~~
-rsync -e ssh -a FQDN@us.metamath.org: /var/www/FQDN/
+rsync -e ssh -a FQDN@mirror.metamath.org: /var/www/FQDN/
 ~~~~

+We connect to `mirror.metamath.org` instead of `us.metamath.org` so that we can later change to a CDN without interfering with anything.

 ## Background